handsomefox/shorturl/README.md

 This is something like a URL-shortener, that generates shorter links by using a hash function on a URL.
 This hash is stored in a MongoDB database.
-When you unroll the link, either by using localhost:3000/u/link format, program gets the entry from the storage using the hash and returns you the link associated with it.
+When you unroll the link, program gets the entry from the database using the hash and returns you the link associated with it.

 ## Usage

 1. Change the MongoDB URI for yours in internal/storage/database.go Init().
+2. Change the MONGO_KEY in main.go to yours.
-2. Compile either using Task and Taskfile.yml (task build or task build-release) or using go build main.go.
+3. Compile either using Task and Taskfile.yml (task build or task build-release) or using go build main.go.
-3. Launch the app using "bin/{mode}/main start-server "key".
+4. Launch the app.
-4. Use localhost:3000/s/{link} for making short links, localhost:3000/u/{hash} for unrolling them.
+5. Use localhost:8080/s/{link} for making short links, localhost:8080/u/{hash} for unrolling them.

 Compilation commands:
 Task: